dlcs/dlcs-net/DLCS.Mock/Generated-Docs/Batch.md

 ### submitted

-Date the batch was POSTed
+Date the batch was POSTed to the queue

 |domain|range|readonly|writeonly|